-By planning and managing their retargeting campaign on Jampp’s Performance Platform, DHgate was able to increase their ROAS by +75%.
+By planning and managing their App Retargeting campaign on Jampp’s growth platform, DHgate was able to increase their ROAS by +75%.
 They reduced their Cost Per Action (CPA — in this case cost per purchase) for new buyers by -30%.

 According to Frost and Sullivan, the global B2B e-commerce market will generate revenues of 6.7 trillion USD by 2020, where B2B e-commerce turnover will account for nearly 27% of overall trade turnover.
 This scenario makes it possible for B2B marketplaces like DHgate to become primary supply channels for retailers and wholesalers worldwide.